 Image credit: Ryan, Suzanna, MS. Touch DNA.

-If you would like more information on using our swabs for crime scene investigation or about how to collect a Touch DNA sample, please don’t hesitate to contact one of our knowledgeable product specialists today.
+For more information on swabbing tools and procedures relating to Touch DNA collection, please don’t hesitate to contact one of our knowledgeable product specialists today.

 Ryan, Suzanna, MS. Touch DNA.
 What is it?
 Where is it?
 How much can be found?
 And, how can it impact my case?
 A question and answer guide to all things touch DNA.
 Ryan Forensic DNA Consulting.
 Retreived September 3, 2014 from: http://www.ryanforensicdna.com/yahoo_site_admin/assets/docs/Touch_DNA_article.59101908.pdf